vivekdubeydeveloper/webcrawler/README.md

 10)For complete process Go to src->main-resource folder open application.properties change the value max.noofpage.crawl=0.Repeat step 9.

+11)I have covered general test cases for Webcrawler application.For running test cases Junit jar should be in build path.
+Right click on WebCrawlerAppTest and run as Junit test.(For details read comments in class).See result in Junit tab.

 Please read application.properties file comments for any extra configuaration.

 Possible Improvements(if get more time):